bencooling/Widget-Instance/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Within the editor, you can use the Widget Instance editor button to select from available widgets or enter a shortcode following the syntax: [widget_instance id="[widget_id]"]
+1. Optional step: If you would like to retain the sidebar format of the widget, check the Include Sidebar format checkbox
 1. Within template files you can use the following php snippets:

 * Action: do_action('widget_instance', '[widget_id]');